magesteve/CocoaSpellBook/README.md

 Extensions to the abstract structure CocoaSpellBook to provide standard Alerts (message, yes/no, Are you sure) and processing of modal windows.

+### SpellColorBackgroundView Magic

+Custom NSView subclass SpellColorBackgroundView fills the view with either  with either specified NSColor, or using the Aqua safe colors controlBackgroundColor or unemphasizedSelectedContentBackgroundColor.
+The important fields are Inspectable by Interface Builder.

 ## License

 CocoaSpellBook is available as open source under the terms of the [MIT](https://github.com/magesteve/CocoaSpellBook/blob/main/LICENSE) License.